Classifying fusion categories $\otimes$-generated by an object of small Frobenius-Perron dimension: Fusion Rules for the categories and

 By considering Frobenius-Perron dimensions, and the grading of the category, we can completely determine the dual of each object.
 Each $D_{10}$ object is self-dual, and each $_{P\leftrightarrow Q}E_7$ is dual to the unique object in the $_{P\leftrightarrow Q}\overline{E_7}$ piece with the same Frobenius-Perron dimension.

 Finally, an application of Frobenius reciprocity gives fusion rules for the entire category.
 The full fusion rules for the categories $\mathcal{E}^{(n,\pm)}_{16,6}$ can be found at the authors website \href{http://cainedie.com/E166fusion.txt}{http://cainedie.com/E166fusion.txt}.
 To save space we only present in Figure~\ref{fig:Spaceship} the fusion graph for the $\otimes$-generating object of Frobenius-Perron dimension $2\cos(\frac{\pi}{18})$, living in the $1$-graded piece.
-From the fusion rules we can see that this $\otimes$-generating object is not normal, however a direct computation shows that this object is 2-normal.

 We now compute the $\mathcal{E}^{(n)}_4$ case.
 Recall the category $\mathcal{E}^{(n)}_4$ is a $\Z{4}$-graded extension of a category of adjoint $A_7$ type, with the $1$, $2$, and $3$ graded pieces being the bimodules $_{f^{(2)} \leftrightarrow f^{(4)} }A_7^\text{odd}$, $D_5^\text{even}$, and $_{f^{(2)} \leftrightarrow f^{(4)} }D_5^\text{even}$ respectively.